- Parents Home

 Prenatal Health Care

-Key to protecting the health of your child is to get regular prenatal care.
+To protect the health of your baby, be sure to get regular prenatal care.
 If you think you're pregnant, call your health care provider to schedule your first prenatal appointment.
-Many health care providers, though, won't schedule the first visit before 8 weeks of pregnancy, unless there is a problem.
+Often, the first visit will happen after 8 weeks of pregnancy unless there is a problem before then.

-At this first visit, your health care provider will probably do a pregnancy test, and will figure out how many weeks pregnant you are based on a physical examination and the date of your last period.
-He or she will also use this information to predict your delivery date (an ultrasound done sometime later in your pregnancy will help to verify that date).
+At this first visit, your health care provider will probably do a pregnancy test, then figure out how many weeks pregnant you are based on a physical exam and the date of your last period.
+They'll also use this information to predict your delivery date (an ultrasound later in your pregnancy will help confirm that date).

-If you're healthy and there are no complicating risk factors, most health care providers will want to see you:
+If you're healthy and have no complicating risk factors, most health care providers will want to see you: